-There are a range of services that offer assistance to schools and students who require access to education because of geographic isolation or their circumstances.
+There is a range of government and non-government services that offer assistance to schools and students who require access to education because of geographic isolation or their circumstances.
 The aim is to provide equity and improve the educational outcomes of geographically isolated students.
 Distance education also allows students to access subjects that are not offered at their school.

 In New South Wales, the Distance Education Program provides students from preschool to Year 12 who live in geographically isolated areas or are unable to attend school on a regular basis because of special circumstances with access to full-time education programs.